 “In ten years we have grown 101%.
 And while I am very excited about the 100% growth, I’m equally excited with the 1% growth.
 Because it represents that ‘every life matters’, and that’s probably another 220 people we can work with each month,” David said.

-Inspiring accounts were given by Lisa Ellis, Operations Manager for Wesley Community Housing, Grace Chan, General Manager of Wesley Home & Residential Care along with Dave Allen, Executive Manager of Wesley Community and Family Care.
+Inspiring accounts were given by Lisa Ellis, Head of Community Housing for Wesley Community Housing, Grace Chan, General Manager of Wesley Home & Residential Care along with Dave Allen, Executive Manager of Wesley Community and Family Care.

 Chair of the Wesley Community Services Board, Michael Anderson shared the sense of pride he felt in the response of Wesley Mission’s services over the last year and paid tribute to the leadership of the Rev Keith Garner.
 Officer of Wesley Mission, Dr Keith Suter AM who is also a respected futurist, gave an account of the impact of the Rev Keith Garner’s contribution over 15 years and the many opportunities Wesley Mission has to positively make its mark in Australian communities.